cloudmatrix/signedimp/README.txt

 Bootstrapping
 -------------

-Clearly there is a serious bootstrapping issue here - while we can verify imports using this module, how do we verify the import of this module itself?
+Clearly there is a serious bootstrapping issue when using this module - while we can verify imports one this module is loaded, how do we verify the import of this module itself?
 To be of any use, it must be incorporated as part of a signed executable.
 There are several options:

-   * included signedimp and sub-modules as "frozen" modules in the Python interpreter itself, by mucking with the PyImport_FrozenModules pointer.
+   * include signedimp and sub-modules as "frozen" modules in the Python interpreter itself, by mucking with the PyImport_FrozenModules pointer.

    * include signedimp in a zipfile appended to the executable, and put the executable itself as the first item on sys.path.
 Something like this::

-       SCRIPT = '''
        import sys
        old_sys_path = sys.path
        sys.path = [sys.executable]